Snowplow Dozer Has Arrived

 The snowplow itself looked cool,

-and the operator who handles such heavy machinery looks cool too.
+and the operator who handles such heavy machinery looks cool, too.

-What would have taken half a day with shovels
+it would have taken half a day,

 With the parking area widened,